Thursday 8 - Sunday 11 February, nightly

 Thursday 26 April, 6pm

 - Following an initial development as part of the National Theatre of Scotland's One Day to Play in Aberdeen, I am developing a new piece of theatre with visual artist Kate Steenhauer in 2018 supported by Aberdeen Performing Art's Artist Exchange programme.
-We will share our work-in-progress, 'The Shelter' at a free ticketed event at The Lemon Tree studio.
+We will share our work-in-progress, 'The Shelter', in The Lemon Tree studio.
+Book free tickets here.

 Thursday 9 - Sunday 12 February